BYLAWS FOR THE LAKE WALES PO’ BOYS BASS CLUB

 (c) Payback at classic will be per pound of fish for the total weight of fish caught.

 (d) Plaques will be awarded to team members upon their first first, second, or third place finish in an individual tournament after fishing a minimum of three tournaments.
 Members will receive mountable tags for each subsequent first through third place finish.
 Tags will also be given to the angler with the biggest bass of an individual tournament.
 These awards are to be given at the weigh-in of the following tournament.
-First, second, and third place for the season, biggest and smallest bass of the year, and most overall weight awards will be given at the yearend banquet.
+First, second, and third place for the season, and largest bass of the year awards will be given at the year end banquet.